home-assistant/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 If supported by your vehicle, you can display and toggle remote actions with start/stop functionality.

 - **Climate**: Toggle vehicle climatization.
-It is not possible to force it to heating/cooling, the vehicle will decide on its own.
+It is not possible to force it to heat or cool; the vehicle will decide on its own.
 If turned on, it will run for 30 minutes (as if toggled via the MyBMW app).
 - **Charging**: Toggle vehicle charging if plugged in.
 Only available on some electric vehicles.

 ### Numbers